wallarm/product-documentation/docs/latest/installation/multi-tenant/configure-accounts.md

 To configure tenant accounts:

 1. Sign up for Wallarm Console and send a request for activating the multitenancy feature for your account to Wallarm technical support.
-1. Get access to the tenant account creation from the Wallarm technical support.
 1. Create a tenant account.
 1. Associate specific traffic with the tenant and its applications.